alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/label-routing-example/readme.md

 EOF
 ```
 This rule splits the back-end service into two versions.
 Pod with label v1 is assigned to v1, and pod with label v2 is assigned to v2
-After that, we publish the VirtualService rule
+After that, we publish the VirtualService rule:
 ```
 kubectl apply -f - << EOF
 apiVersion: networking.istio.io/v1alpha3